Listening to voices missing from the debate

 “My research makes me put myself in new situations and go through new experiences.
 I want to work with people at a deeper level and have my research questions driven by my research participants’ own concerns and ideas.”

 Dr Trundle is a Senior Lecturer in Victoria University of Wellington’s School of Social and Cultural Studies.
-She studied for her Bachelor’s and Master’s degrees at Victoria and now teaches first-year anthropology students in the same lecture theatre she attended as an undergraduate.
+She studied for her Bachelor’s and Master’s degrees at the University and now teaches first-year anthropology students in the same lecture theatre she attended as an undergraduate.

 After graduating, she went to the University of Cambridge to study for her PhD.
 “I loved the intellectual rigour of Cambridge,” she says.
 “But it also made me realise one of the things I loved about New Zealand was the way our universities are embedded in their communities.
-So I was delighted when a position became available at Victoria, which has such a strong level of public engagement.”
+So I was delighted when a position became available at Victoria University of Wellington, which has such a strong level of public engagement.”

 For her doctoral research, Dr Trundle spent 15 months in Florence examining how well-off American women there strengthened their social, economic and symbolic ties with Italy by fundraising and giving to charities, many of which aimed at helping poorer migrants from other countries.